 Jake Kerridge writing in The Telegraph, 15 March 2019Mike Hoare was far from mad and, being short and well presented, was the opposite of the stereotypical macho mercenary image.
 The book gives a balanced and complete view of the equally famous and infamous mercenary leader, sailor and writer.

-Chris spent most of his working life in journalism of different kinds and was thus the ideal person to distil Mike Hoare’s unusual life of adventure into what the acclaimed novelist Frederick Forsyth describes as “a cracking read”.
+Chris Hoare is the eldest son of Mike Hoare.
+Mike sent him to the best schools and to university in South Africa.
+Chris then took a gap year.
+It lasted for ten years and then he settled into a career in journalism of different sorts.
+He was thus the ideal person to distil Mike Hoare's unusual life of adventure into what the acclaimed novelist Frederick Forsyth describes as "a cracking read".

 Interviews and News Reports about Mike Hoare, from around the world.

 Unconventional lives in Africa & beyond.
 Chris Hoare discusses the extraordinary life of his father, 'Mad Mike' Hoare.
-Listen here

 BBC Radio 4 Podcast about the mercenary leader known as 'Mad Mike' Hoare.
-Listen here

 On 2GB Australia's "Overnight with Michael McLaren", Chris Hoare joins Michael to talk about the extraordinary life of his father.
-Listen here

 Some of the stories Chris Hoare tells on this episode of Force for Hire are not for the fainthearted.
-Listen here